 And this is the thing about having a bit of spare time.
 It helps you to work out what really matters to you.
 I stayed with my chap during lockdown and you can tell me priorities from what I packed.
 Food, cooking equipment, PJs, books and a load of stationery.
 So although this would have been a great time to go through my mending pile or scan in a load of old photos clearly my enthusiasm for is sort of limited…

 Take this a cue to go through your one-day-I-will list and see if you still really want to do everything on there.
-It isn’t that you won’t ever do it if it wasn’t done in lockdown.
+You might still do the thing someday.
 But it really might need a move to a perhaps list.